-One of my indulgences used to be buying expensive scrubs from different spas.
-I love the dual exfoliation and moisturizing effect that you just can’t get from soap or body wash.
+One of my indulgences used to be buying expensive scrubs from different spas, and I love scrubs for the dual exfoliation and moisturizing effect that you just can’t get from soap or body wash.

-But these scrubs are expensive.
+These scrubs are expensive, though.
 Some were upwards of $40 or $50.
 So I decided that I was likely wasting my money when I had all the ingredients to make awesome scrubs at home.

 All you need is oil, sugar, sea salt, essential oils, and perhaps a few spices.

 - 1/2 cup sugar (white or brown sugar – preferably organic)

 - ¼ cup oil (olive oil is my favorite for the face)

 - Optional: 1-3 essential oils of your preference (my favorites include citrus, lavender, or tea tree if you tend to break out)

 Mix all ingredients and store in an airtight jar.